RetroDECK/ES-DE/FAQ-ANDROID.md

 The Android release specifically is not free, it's a paid app available for purchase through [Patreon](https://www.patreon.com/es_de).
 And although approximately 99% of the app is open source there are some portions of the code that is closed source.

-## Why is ES-DE not available on the Google Play store?

-That is a question for Google.
-They are have done everything in their power to obstruct the release of ES-DE including constantly rejecting the releases without supplying meaningful explanations why, refusing to respond to tickets and emails and in general being incredibly difficult to deal with.
-So there are no further plans at attempting to publish ES-DE there.

-## How do I update ES-DE when there is a new release
+## I bought ES-DE on Patreon, how do I get access to future releases?

-When a new release is available you will be sent a download link to the email address you used to sign up for Patreon, and we will post it directly on Patreon as well.
-You can use that link to download the latest version, sideload it on your device and then update.
-All your settings and data will be retained when you apply the update.
+When a new release is available you will be sent a download link to the email address you used to sign up for Patreon.
+Note that if you pay once on Patreon and cancel your paid membership you'll get one month of access to all posts and content, and when this month has passed you will no longer have access.
+This is how the Patreon platform works, and it's the reason why updates are distributed via email.
+As indicated in the welcome message when you join the ES-DE Patreon it's a good idea to save the download link so you have it available if you need to download the APK again.

 ## Can I use ES-DE on more than a single Android device or do I need to buy it multiple times?